How to Run Ethernet Outside Without Drilling Holes

 The Outdoor Ethernet Challenge

-Any setup that places networking equipment outside - like Starlink, or cellular gateway enclosure - often creates a common headache: how do you get the Ethernet cable inside?
+Any setup that places networking equipment outside - like a Starlink dish or a cellular gateway in an outdoor enclosure - requires a reliable way to bring Ethernet indoors.

-Using existing holes or conduits can work in theory, but they're often already occupied by other cables, poorly placed for Starlink or an outdoor enclosure, or not properly sized for Ethernet.
+Reusing existing conduits can work in theory, but they're often already occupied by other cables, poorly placed for Starlink or ideal 5G outdoor signal, or not properly sized for Ethernet.

-• Ultra-thin profile fits securely in most windows.
+• Flat ribbon design fits securely in most windows.

 • Durable and has built-in weatherproofing.